maggiesuero/Rprojects/README.md

 # R Projects

-My R Projects, presentations in R-Ladies Meetups and other kind of meetings.
+My R Projects, R-Ladies meetups presentations and other kind of R-related code.